 Profit was $634 million for its second quarter ended Aug.
 2, down from $686 million a year ago.
 Earnings per share rose to 82 cents from 80 cents, boosted by fewer shares outstanding in the quarter due to buybacks.

 Its per-share results beat analysts' average estimate of 76 cents, according to Reuters Estimates, helped by cost controls, fewer shares outstanding and a lower tax rate.

 The second quarter marked the fourth straight quarterly profit decline for Target as shoppers, who once splurged on its cheap but chic sweaters or handbags, pull back on spending.

 Last week, Wal-Mart reported a 17 percent jump in second-quarter profit as bargain-hunting consumers scoured its stores for food, medicine and electronics.

 NO STRATEGY CHANGE IMMINENT

+"Wal-Mart has staked out the position with its 'Save Money.
 Live Better' tagline ... that they are the king of low prices," said Craig Johnson, president of retail consulting firm Customer Growth Partners.